K&J Magnetics mascot, Joe Magneato

 The same view zoomed in with a microscope.

-We used 42 gauge magnet wire, which you can find in small spools here.
+We used 42 gauge magnet wire, which you can find in small spools magnet wire.
 Thin wire like this is commonly used for pickups.
 Most pickups are made with 42, 43 or 44 gauge wire.
 We only offer 42 gauge, the thickest of these three.
 It is probably the easiest to work with.

 What is magnet wire?
 It's not a magnet.
 It's copper wire made with very, very thin insulation.
 It's perfect for applications like this.
 Learn more in our earlier article about how to make a simple electromagnet with it.